TimothyGramnaes/dynamiskWebUtveckling-Laboration2/README.md

 8. Connect your IP address, then choose "Connect your application" and copy the string that resembles: mongodb+srv://<username>:<password>@clusterName.y0faq.mongodb.net/myFirstDatabase?retryWrites=true&w=majority
 9. Click on your cluster and go to the "collections" tab.
 10. Create a new database.
-11. To connect your database in the code via mongoose, go to line 37 in 'server.js' and replace the string (const dbURI) with your connection string from point 8
+11. To connect your database in the code via mongoose, go to line 23 in 'server.js' and replace the string with your connection string from point 8
 12. Replace <username> with the username of the user you created, and do the same with <password>.
 Replace myFirstDataBase with the name of the database you created.

 #### If you already have a MongoDB Cluster with a database in it, and a string to connect: